-What makes our criminal justice program stand out from others?
+What makes the criminal justice program at The College of Saint Rose stand out from others?

 “The field of criminal justice is a multidisciplinary profession.
 People from many professions come together to work on the response to crime and its victims.
 Not only does our program present the opportunity to study responses to crime, but we also examine criminal/deviant behavior and why people abstain from crime.
 Using a multidisciplinary approach, students realize that crime is not just an enforcement problem.